Choosing a Real Estate Professional

 Will order the title search with the closing attorney.

-Will insure that final conditions for the buyer loan are satisfied.
+Will ensure that final conditions for the buyer loan are satisfied.

 Will prepare the loan package and provide it to the attorney.